gabrielfior/payable-token-1363/README.md

 # payable-token-1363

-## What I would have done with more time
+## Possible extensions of this work

 - BondingCurve:
-    - create abstract class BondingCurve
+    - Create abstract class BondingCurve, allowing for other bonding curves than only the linear one.
     - LinearBondingCurve extends BondingCurve

 - ERC1363
-    - Mint not really optimal, anyone can mint at the moment - better solution would be to have ERC20 being owned by the contract.
+    - Mint not really optimal, as we need the workaround of Ownable in the PoolToken contract.
+    - A possibly better solution would be to have Pool inherit from ERC20 directly, allowing it to call `_mint` inside the `receive()` function.